 What does it take to be on the money?

 In Canada, until recently, you had to be a reigning monarch or a long dead prime minister.
-Now, a heroine of Canada’s civil rights movement, Viola Desmond, has been chosen as the face on the new ten dollar bill.
+Now, a heroine of Canada’s civil rights movement, Viola Desmond is the the face on the new ten dollar bill.

-In the United States, deceased presidents still have the monopoly on the money, though abolitionist Harriet Tubman is supposed to appear on a banknote someday.
+In the United States, deceased presidents still have the monopoly on the money.

 Viola Desmond's sister at the unveiling of the new Canadian $10 bill